GhostEsso/bennu-weather-app-tsx/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thank you to Microverse for providing the opportunity to learn and work on projects.
+- Thanks you to Bennu for providing the opportunity to learn and work on that test!
+I've learned a lot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>